 Any action to fill a vacancy with an overseas worker can only be considered within the context of the Department's normal staffing policies and procedures.

-Prior to offering employment to a skilled worker who is not an Australian citizen or permanent resident in Australia, a copy of their visa documentation indicating their current visa status, including a copy of their Visa Grant Notice from the Australian Government Department of Home Affairs (DHA).
+Prior to offering employment to a skilled worker who is not an Australian citizen or permanent resident in Australia, a copy of the worker's visa documentation indicating their current visa status, including a copy of their Visa Grant Notice from the Home Affairs Home Affairs should be sought.

-The principal/manager must be satisfied that:
+The employer must be satisfied that:

 - the visa provides the overseas worker with sufficient work rights to undertake the position at the school/workplace

 - the overseas worker's qualifications have been assessed and that they meet the professional registration and licensing requirements for the position to be offered to the person

 - the overseas worker is not offered employment beyond the expiry date of their visa

 - the overseas worker is not subject to any work conditions that place restrictions on the employment of the overseas worker (e.g. that limit the number of hours or the period of employment that may be offered to him/her).
 Where this is the case, any employment offered must be consistent with the conditions listed on their visa

 - the overseas worker is provided with a letter of offer that contains additional terms and conditions for the employment of an overseas worker.